 Universe Seems to Have a Self-Organizing Property

-Increasingly, we’re discovering that the Universe seems to have a self-organizing property based on a Law of Attraction.
-Something we can’t explain yet holds the galaxies together when, based on our limited understanding, they should be flying apart.
+Increasingly, we’re discovering that the Universe seems to have a self-organizing property based on a not fully understood law of attraction.
+It’s something we can’t explain yet it holds the galaxies together when, based on our limited understanding, they should be flying apart.

 Our story won’t be complete until we account for the discrepancy between the matter we observe and the galactic motions we see.
 Professor Ludwig’s theory may point us in the right direction to solve this annoying puzzle.